About the Learning Resources Center (Library)

 Embracing the College's "open door" policy, many of the Northeast Alabama Community College's resources and services are available to the community.

-- Items may be checked out for two weeks and may be renewed for two additional two-week periods (unless another patron has put an item on hold.
+- Items may be checked out for two weeks and may be renewed for two additional two-week periods (unless the items have been reserved by another patron).
 A student is limited to 10 items overall and 5 items per subject.

 - A fine of ten cents per day is charged for overdue items.
 No fine in excess of $5.00 per item will be charged.
 When the library is closed, items may be returned in the outside drop near the main entrance.

 - Students and/or library patrons who owe fines to the library or who have failed to return items they have checked out will forfeit their library privileges until their records are cleared.
 Students who have delinquent library records will not be able to receive a copy of their transcripts until their library records are cleared.

 Reports and Publications

 What's New in the Library (January 2021) What's New in the Library (November 2020)

 Annual Report of the NACC Learning Resources Center (2019-2020)